 Twelve-step programs can also help in the recovery process.
 These groups can help individuals work through their anger issues, and find a sense of community among others who have been through or are currently experiencing the same things as them.

-Alcohol Treatment Centers in Little Rock can help those with alcohol and aggression problems.
+Treatment centers in Little Rock can help those with alcohol and aggression problems.
 Through individual and specialized addiction treatment, patients can begin to treat their addiction and get to the root of the anger.
 Through therapy and support, they can begin to understand the impact their addiction and rage have had on their loved ones, and be given the tools needed to start the path to recovery and sobriety.